 • At least 1000 pixels on the longest side, with an ideal height/width ratio of 1.6.
 2500 pixels on the longest side is preferred

-Some photos are very expensive, but most of them this size will average $6.00. to $12.00 each.
+Some photos are very expensive, but most of them this size will be about $3.00. to $12.00 each.

 LINKS FOR YOU!

 If you take your own photographs with a newer camera, chances are your photos are embedded with personal information that bring you unwanted attention.
 As I understand it, (from a professional internet person who works for a nationally known author of #1 computer books) “Snaps” is a program that will remove identifying information from your photographs.